Gamma Knife Radiosurgery

 Gamma Knife treatment in most cases involves these steps:

-- Head frame placement.
-In order to keep the head from moving during treatment, a box-shaped frame is attached
+Head frame placement.
+To keep the head from moving during treatment, a box-shaped frame is attached to

-to the head.
+the head.
 Pins designed for this purpose fasten the head frame to the skull.
-The
+The head

-head frame is also a guide to focus the gamma ray beams to the exact location of the
+frame is also a guide to focus the gamma ray beams to the exact location of the lesion.

 plan.
 The results of the imaging scan and other information will be used by a medical

 Radiation treatment.
 After the person is positioned for the treatment, a type of helmet with hundreds